ministryofjustice/security-guidance/policies/operations-security-policy.md

 ### Installation of software on operational systems

-Procedures should be implemented to control the installation of software on operational systems.
+Procedures must be implemented to control the installation of software on operational systems.

 ## Logging and monitoring